minio/docs/source/includes/container/steps-configure-minio-kes-gcp.rst

-(Podman) Deploy MinIO and KES with Server-Side Encryption using Hashicorp Key Vault
+(Podman) Deploy MinIO and KES with Server-Side Encryption using GCP Secrets Manager
 -----------------------------------------------------------------------------------

 Prior to starting these steps, create the following folders: